 Christians have to look to Jesus for how to respond to violence and injustice.
 The world reacts by using violence to fight violence.
 Jesus responded to violence with self-sacrifice, never resorting to using violence himself.
 While citizens of America will cry out to “support the troops” and mean only American troops, citizens of Christ’s nation should cry out “support all troops.”
 A great way that Christians can serve their true country (the Kingdom of God) is by loving all people from all nations as God does.

 Love; Don’t Glorify, Honor, or Thank

-If Christians are called to love all people, even people we would think are our enemies; then we have to recognize that it is a sin not to.
-When troops, from any nation, kill other people, they are failing to love the way that God commands.
+If Christians are called to love all people, even people we think are our enemies; then we have to recognize that it is a sin not to.
+When troops from any nation kill other people, they fail to love the way that God commands.
 We as Christians cannot thank people for failing to serve God.
 We cannot thank veterans for sinning.
 When troops contribute to the plans of Satan by creating more death, we cannot honor that.